frederic-perez/AmE-dictionary/data/idioms.md

 __second guess__
 __second to none__ The best; without rival. _Of course my daughter will go to Harvard—it’s second to none!_
 __second-class citizen__
-__second-guess__ :four: __1__ To question or doubt someone or something retroactively. _Why are you second-guessing me now?
+__second-guess__ :five: __1__ To question or doubt someone or something retroactively. _Why are you second-guessing me now?
 You agreed with this course of treatment just yesterday!_ _You made the best decisions you could with the information you had at the time, so please don’t second-guess yourself._ __2__ To try to anticipate how something will happen or what someone will do. _Trying to second-guess the outcome of a game in progress is exhausting._
 __secondhand smoke__ Tobacco smoke involuntarily inhaled.
 __secret sauce__ _Secret sauce_ is an expression used to refer to a special quality, feature, or strategy that contributes to the success of a product, service, or individual.
 It is typically kept secret, as its uniqueness is seen as the key to its success.
 __secret weapon__ :two::hammer: